Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution n -Kleene algebras

 for all $0\le i<j<n$,

 Once again, relative to~\cite{CalkMPS25}, the closure axioms in the last line have been added in~\cite{CranchS24}.
 This axiomatisation can be reduced as for $2$-catoids~\cite{CranchS24}.

-As for $2$-categories, categories of $n$-catoids, with homomorphisms preserving all catoid structures, are equivalent to categories of lax $n$-fold relational monoids in monoidal bicategories with suitable morphisms~\cite{CranchS24}, which justifies the axioms in~\cite{CranchS24} from a structural point of view.
+As for $2$-categories, categories of $n$-catoids, with homomorphisms preserving each catoid structure, are equivalent to categories of lax $n$-fold relational monoids in monoidal bicategories with suitable morphisms~\cite{CranchS24}, which justifies the axioms in~\cite{CranchS24} from a structural point of view.

 An $n$-catoid is \emph{local} (\emph{functional}) if it is local (functional) in each dimension.
 A \emph{strict $n$-category} is a local functional $n$-catoid~\cite{CranchS24}.

 A \emph{Möbius $n$-catoid} is an $n$-catoid which is a Möbius catoid in each dimension $0\le i <n$.
 A \emph{strict Möbius $n$-category} is a Möbius $n$-catoid that is a strict $n$-category.